Identity Theft is one of the fastest-growing crimes in the World

 - Destroy all unused pre-approved credit card and loan applications.
 The mailbox thief only has to fill them out and redirect the return address to start using your credit

-- Never give any important number out like from your driver’s license, credit card, bank account, date of birth or social security number to anyone you don’t know over the telephone
+- Never give any important number like your driver’s license, credit card, bank account, date of birth, or social security number to anyone you don’t know over the telephone

 - Safeguard your credit, debit, and ATM card receipts and shred them before disposing of them